 Shayna Yeates is Manager of Community Development at Health Union, who holds a Bachelor’s Degree in Psychology with a minor in Philosophy.
 Her volunteer experience as an online crisis counselor reinforced her belief in the power of a supportive community and an empathic ear when confronting uncertainty.
 Shayna is enthusiastic to draw on her background in the social sciences to find creative ways to help build these meaningful communities where members can connect with empowering resources.

-Kristine Zerkowski is the Executive Director of Community Development for Health Union, LLC, and has several years of experience working as a medical writer for multiple medical communications companies.
+Kristine Zerkowski is the Vice President, Community Development for Health Union, LLC, and has several years of experience working as a medical writer for multiple medical communications companies.
 She has a strong background in writing medical publications, including manuscripts, and poster presentations for various congresses.
 She currently resides in Clinton, Connecticut.

 Jonathan Simmons lives and works in Chapel Hill, North Carolina.
 He has extensive experience writing for the health communications and pharmaceutical industries, developing educational and informational materials for both professional and consumer audiences.
 He particularly enjoys writing about complex topics in healthcare and exploring how modern medicine meets the challenges of developing novel and effective treatments for human illnesses.